 How to Bathe Your Horse

-Now it's time to get out the hose.
-Ideally, this would take place in a dedicated wash stall or a stall with safe concrete footing (maybe covered with rubber mats) that drains properly.
-This way, you won't create mud that will immediately stain the very legs you're trying to clean.
+Ideally, bath time will take place in a dedicated wash stall with safe footing that drains properly.
+This way, you won’t create mud that will immediately stain the legs you are working so hard to clean!

 If a wash stall isn't available, try to bathe your horse on ground slightly higher than the surrounding area to take advantage of the natural run-off and keep your horse from standing in water.
 Be sure to use a hose nozzle designed for basic garden or yard work.
 These usually have multiple options to control the shape of the spray, and there's often a shower setting that works well for horse bathing.
 This setting creates a wide, gentle flow of water.

-With your horse thoroughly wet, mix a couple of gallons of water in a bucket with a couple of ounces of shampoo.
+With your horse thoroughly wet, mix a couple of gallons of water in a bucket with a few ounces of shampoo.
 (Follow the directions on the bottle for specific instructions.)
 Apply the suds with a big sponge to generously lather up your horse's coat, starting at the poll and working down.
+Pay attention to areas where sweat and dirt tend to build up, such as behind the ears, under the belly and along the legs.
 (You don't want to pour shampoo directly onto your horse's body; this can lead to irritation and dry skin.)
 Don't forget to shampoo his mane!

 Tip: Take care when working around the legs.
 Some horses may stamp their hooves when they feel water dripping off their bodies.
 And to wash the tail, gently dunk it right into the soapy bucket if he's not too fidgety.